CTSIatUCSF/ProfilesRNS/Database/UCSF/Convert/README.txt

+NOTE.
+THIS IS OUT OF DATE!!!!
+This might work to convert a 2.9 or 2.10, but after that you need to instead run the scripts in ../UCSF/Upgrade/VersionUpgrade_2.10.x_2.11.1 AFTER you run the Harvard equivalent.

 Use these files to convert a standard ProfilesRNS Installation from Harvard to one from UCSF.

 Do NOT use these to upgrade an existing UCSF version!